 A: We offer five other programs open to the public and Special Events for members only:

 1. Winter Wisdom is our lecture series commencing in early January.
 It consists of six programs combining lecture (often illustrated) with discussion.
 The programs are on consecutive Wednesdays at 12:15 p.m. at the Curtis Memorial Library in Brunswick.
 These programs are free and open to the public.
 Watch for announcements in the December newsletter, on our website, in local newspapers, and elsewhere.

 Winter Wisdom Storm Cancellation Policy — if the Brunswick schools are closed because of inclement weather, our scheduled Winter Wisdom lecture is postponed to a later date.

-3. Current Events Forum, in conjunction with Curtis Memorial Library in Brunswick, is offered each semester.
+3. Current Events Forum, in conjunction with Curtis Memorial Library in Brunswick, is offered each Thursday throughout the year.
 It is free and open to the public.

-4. Excursions and Special Events are supported by our Special Events Committee.
+5. Excursions and Special Events are supported by our Special Events Committee.
 They have included day-long summer excursions to museums, art galleries, theatres, and historical sites.
 Occasionally during semesters we conduct weekend workshops.
-In June, MSC hosts a festive luncheon for students and faculty from the previous fall and/or spring courses.
+In June, MSC hosts a festive luncheon and annual meeting for students and faculty from the previous fall and/or spring courses.

 A: Yes; a spouse or a guest may be younger.